 <asEquivalentSubstance> <subjectOf> <characteristic> <text>Comment Text</text> </characteristic> </subjectOf>

-Reference Source
+Reference Source (repeat as necessary)

 The reference source and related information will be captured according to Section 8.3.5.
 Reference sources are required when a code is entered.

-Version
+Version (repeat as necessary)

 This section shall provide information on the version of the substance.
 Where no “Version Number” and “Effective Date” have been assigned by an authority source, the version number shall be set as 0 with the date set as the date of initial submission of the substance.